The astronomer may speak to you of his understanding of space , but he cannot give you his understanding.

 When it comes to health and fitness and diet, how can everyone be right?
-So many people come on the television, or to the bus stop, or through a podcast that have the winning recipe.
-After years of accepting their word, applying their recipe and flailing enough to try yet another approach (from Weight Watchers to South Beach to cleansing and beyond), I have learned something.
+So many people come on the television, or to the bus stop, or through a podcast that has the winning recipe.
+After years of accepting their word, applying their recipe, and flailing enough to try yet another approach (from Weight Watchers to South Beach to cleansing and beyond), I have learned something.

 Today I am thanking the preachers.
 I am thanking them because they are so inspired by what they have tried or applied that they want to share it with the world.
 I am thanking them because they are great at spreading the word.
 I am thanking them, but I am not following them blindly anymore.